Slade: Aftermath and recent years (1993–present)

+In late 2022, Lea and Powell reunited in the recording studio (with Johnny Howells and Mick Marson of the pre-Slade group The 'N Betweens) to record a number of songs for a Lea project.
+The only track that has been released so far was the very limited edition CD single of "Train Kept A-Rollin'", on the Noize Recordings label.
+A video was made for the song.
+"The Train Kept A Rollin'" reached number 3 on the Heritage Chart on 14 May 2023.

+In 2025, Slade announced one final UK tour titled "Slade - The Final Tour" during the run-up to Christmas.
+The tour includes dates in Hastings, Liverpool, Bournemouth, London, Birmingham and Manchester plus other cities across the UK.

+Former vocalist and guitarist Steve Whalley died from a heart attack in September 2025.

 Musical style

-Slade have been cited as influences on bands working in a number of genres including progressive rock, heavy metal, glam rock, hard rock and pop rock.
 Many Slade songs were written specifically for audience participation, such as "Get Down and Get With It", "Mama Weer All Crazee Now", "Cum on Feel the Noize", "Give Us a Goal", "We'll Bring The House Down", "Rock and Roll Preacher" and "My Oh My".
 In the days before Slade, Holder, Lea, Hill and Powell were influenced by American blues artists such as Sonny Boy Williamson II, John Lee Hooker and Howlin' Wolf but then became interested in the work of Little Richard.
 Later they were to draw artistic influence from contemporary rock acts including the Beatles, Chuck Berry, Joe Brown, Cream, the Kinks, Wilson Pickett, Otis Redding, the Rolling Stones, Rufus Thomas, the Who, the Pretty Things, and Screaming Lord Sutch.
 Chas Chandler's connections with The Animals and Jimi Hendrix also had an influence.

 The 1969 album Beginnings, released under the name Ambrose Slade, featured many songs that basically comprised their live act with covers of psychedelic rock and classic 1960s rocksongs by Steppenwolf, Ted Nugent, Frank Zappa, The Moody Blues, The Beatles and Marvin Gaye.

 Play It Loud (1970), the first album that was released as Slade, showed more of a progressive rock sound.

 Their 1972 live album, Slade Alive!, featured cover versions of songs by Ten Years After, The Lovin' Spoonful, Bobby Marchan and Steppenwolf and is considered a strong classic rock effort.
 Their sound was toughening up and they would soon find their classic sound and commence the tremendously successful Holder / Lea songwriting partnership.

 The 1971 single "Coz I Luv You", and the 1973 B-side Kill 'Em At The Hot Club Tonite were inspired by the gypsy swing of the Quintette du Hot Club de France, especially the guitar and violin styles of Django Reinhardt and Stéphane Grappelli.